US expresses concern over religious freedom in India

 India maintains that the Indian Constitution guarantees fundamental rights to all its citizens, including its minority communities.
 It is widely acknowledged that India is a vibrant democracy where the Constitution provides protection of religious freedom, and where democratic governance and rule of law further promote and protect fundamental rights, a senior official of the Ministry of External Affairs has said.

-According to the CAA, members of Hindu, Sikh, Buddhist, Jain, Parsi and Christian communities who have come from Pakistan, Bangladesh and Afghanistan till December 31, 2014 following religious persecution there will get Indian citizenship.
-The Indian government has been emphasising that the new law will not deny any citizenship rights, but has been brought to protect the oppressed minorities of neighbouring countries and give them citizenship.
+According to the CAA, members of Hindu, Sikh, Buddhist, Jain, Parsi and Christian communities who have come from Pakistan, Bangladesh and Afghanistan till December 31, 2014, following religious persecution there will get Indian citizenship.
+The Indian government has been emphasizing that the new law will not deny any citizenship rights but has been brought to protect the oppressed minorities of neighboring countries and give them citizenship.

 Defending the CAA, Prime Minister Narendra Modi last month said that the law is not about taking away citizenship, it is about giving citizenship.
 "We must all know that any person of any religion from any country of the world who believes in India and its Constitution can apply for Indian citizenship through due process.
 There's no problem in that," he said.